Leo Laurens

 Leo Laurens (born 30 July 1952) is a Belgian former professional darts player who competed in British Darts Organisation (BDO) events.
 At the end of 1993, he was number one in the WDF world rankings after all of the BDO's top players broke away to form the World Darts Council (now the Professional Darts Corporation, PDC).
-Despite his new accolade, Laurens never won a major title.

 Career

 Laurens made his World Championship debut in 1989, losing in the first round to American Rick Ney.
 He returned a year later, beating Canada's Bob Sinnaeve, before losing to Mike Gregory.
 His best performance came in 1997, where he reached the quarter-finals after beating Ritchie Davies and Richie Burnett.
 He lost to reigning champion Steve Beaton.
 Laurens also holds the record for most 180's scored in a first-round match at the World Championship, with nine, although John Henderson holds the record for a best of 5 sets match with 12.

 He also played in the Winmau World Masters in 1988, 1993, and 1995, losing in the first round on each occasion.